 Report findings are supported by other recent studies.
 Berg Insight, for example, estimated that some 2.8 million patients worldwide were using remote monitoring services by 2012's end, to reach 9.4 million by 2017.

 "Widespread use of remote patient monitoring is still years away, but we are moving towards an age where mHealth solutions will become part of standard care pathways," said Lars Kurkinen, telecom analyst, Berg Insight.
 Kurkinen said in the U.S. new hospital readmissions penalties will facilitate a shift toward telehealth monitoring solutions.

 [See also: Fifth attempt on telehealth bill passage.]

 However, a 2012 TechNavio report finds that although the remote patient monitoring market is expected to see a compound annual growth rate of 6 percent through 2015, high prices and low accuracy of the monitoring systems may negatively affect overall market growth.

 Other advances in remote patient monitoring include new peripherals, real-time audio and telemedicine interaction between clinicians and patients, wireless communication, systems that sort the vast amount of data collected in order to put it into the context of a patient's condition, portable and ambulatory monitors, Web-based access to the patient record and other functions.

-Topics: Financial/Revenue Cycle Management, Mobile/Wireless, Telehealth, Electronic Medical Record (EMR), GE Healthcare
+Topics: Financial/Revenue Cycle Management, Mobile, Telehealth, Electronic Medical Record (EMR), GE Healthcare